latex3/latex2e/required/tools/README.md

 ------------

 We no longer distribute installation instructions for the various TeX implementations.
-All modern TeX systems include `graphics` as-standard, and end users should in general use the release versions supplied in this way.
+All modern TeX systems include `tools` as-standard, and end users should in general use the release versions supplied in this way.

 Release distribution is carried out only through the CTAN archives.